open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard/index.md

 ### Export Ratio

-Export ratio is basically the ratio between receiver and exporter metrics.
+Export ratio is the ratio between receiver and exporter metrics.
 You can notice over the dashboard screenshot above that the export ratio on metrics is way too high than the received metrics.
 This is because the demo application is configured to generate span metrics which is a processor that generates